Following holiday shopping boost, small businesses prepare for January lag in sales

 TRI-CITIES, Tenn.
-(WJHL) Holiday shopping in the month of December brought a much needed boost in sales for many small businesses in the region.
-As they look ahead to January, the are expecting a tough month.
+(WJHL) Holiday shopping in the month of December brought a much-needed boost in sales for many small businesses in the region.
+As they look ahead to January, they are expecting a tough month.

 When you factor in the pandemic alongside fewer shoppers, the start to 2021 will be more challenging than ever.